Kamaeni Hiba Hinoki Falsecypress

 Spectacular gold and green sprays of foliage grow in fanlike sprays that are threaded and pendulous with maturity; with a rounded habit, it is a perfect choice for containers, or as a rock garden accent

-Kamaeni Hiba Hinoki Falsecypress has dark green foliage which emerges gold in spring.
-The scale-like leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Kamaeni Hiba Hinoki Falsecypress is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has dark green evergreen foliage which emerges gold in spring.
+The scale-like sprays of foliage remain dark green throughout the winter.

 Kamaeni Hiba Hinoki Falsecypress is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.